Lynn Vidler, Dean

 Phone: (719) 255-8012

-The Aging Center is a psychology training clinic and a community mental health agency affiliated with the UCCS doctoral program in clinical psychology.
-The center provides professional training for UCCS psychology students and comprehensive psychological and wellness services for older adults and their families, as well as consultation to community agencies that assist them.
-Opened in 1999, the UCCS Aging Center is recognized in the community as a primary resource for senior mental health services and caregiver support.
-The Aging Center also supports faculty- and student-applied research on normal aging processes, such as memory and decision-making, and abnormal processes characteristic of age-related illness, such as dementia and stroke.
+The Aging Center is a community-based non-profit mental health services facility for older adults and the primary practicum training site for the APA accredited UCCS Clinical Psychology Ph.D. program with a Geropsychology track.
+The Center provides comprehensive psychological and wellness services for individuals 55+, their families and caregivers, and consultation to community agencies and provider partners.
+Opened in 1999, the UCCS Aging Center is recognized in the community as a primary resource for specialty mental and cognitive health services for low-resourced older adults and caregiver support.
+The Aging Center also supports faculty- and student-applied research on aging processes, such as memory and decision-making, and those processes characteristic of age-related illness.

 Thomas Wolkow, Director